-Anyone can start the removal process from Google’s help page, the report said.
+The report said anyone can start the removal process from Google’s help page.

-The company notes it will remove images of any minors “with the exception of cases of compelling public interest or newsworthiness”.
+The company notes it will remove any minors’ images ” except cases of compelling public interest or newsworthiness”.

 It also seems from Google’s language that it won’t comply with requests unless the person in the image is currently under 18.